zzh237/rectified-flow/README.md

 # rectified-flow
-code based for rectified flow
+A code base of generative modeling with flow and diffusion, concentering around rectified flow.